-1.16.
-Concept arrangement pattern is the organization of concepts within a fragment of a report.
+1.18.
+Concept arrangement pattern is the organization of concepts within a fact set of a report.

-As stated, concepts can be related mathematically or non-mathematically.
-These relationship patterns can be organized into groups which are referred to as concept arrangement patterns.
+As stated, concepts can be related mathematically or non-mathematically and can have sets of one.
+These relationship patterns can be organized into groups which are referred to as concept arrangement patterns18.

-- Set: Facts are related non-mathematically. - Roll up: Fact A + Fact B + Fact C = Fact D (a total) - Roll forward: Beginning balance (stock) + changes (flow) = Ending balance (stock) - Variance: Amount (actual scenario) Amount (projected scenario) = variance - Adjustment: Originally stated balance + adjustments = restated balance - Complex computation: Total oil produced / Number of wells = Total production per well - Text block: A single fact is reported so that there are no relations.
+- Set19: Facts are related non-mathematically. - Roll up: Fact A + Fact B + Fact C = Fact D (a total) - Roll forward: Beginning balance (stock) + changes (flow) = Ending balance (stock) - Variance: Amount (actual scenario) Amount (projected scenario) = variance - Adjustment: Originally stated balance + adjustments = restated balance - Complex computation: Total oil produced / Number of wells = Total production per well - Text block: A single fact is reported so that there are no relations.

-1.17.
+1.19.
 A block is defined as the set of facts of a fragment that are part of the same concept arrangement pattern.